 United Way of Lake County - Lake County Relief Fund

 The work we do at United Way of Lake County is solely for the benefit of the Lake County community and residents.
-This is why we've established a Lake County Relief Fund.
-Our goal is to provide relief where needed as we navigate the COVID-19 health crisis.
-Monetary donations from this fund are being used to alleviate unforeseen needs that are rapidly arising in our county due to the pandemic.
-We're working with our partner agencies and local non-profits to identify critical needs and resource gaps.
-Funds are being provided on a rolling basis.
-Current needs include those for an home-delivery grocery service program for seniors, food for our food pantries, medical and prescription assistance, help for our homeless and more.
-A full 100% of donations raised are being put back into the Lake County community.
+This is why we established a Lake County Relief Fund.
+Our goal was to provide relief where needed as our community navigated the COVID-19 health crisis.
+Monetary donations from the fund were used to alleviate unforeseen needs brought on by the pandemic.
+We worked with our partner agencies and local nonprofits to identify critical needs and resource gaps and provided funds on a rolling basis.

 Project Hope for the Homeless: We provided funds over and above the normal support we provide Project Hope for the Homeless to help during the pandemic.
-The support we provided was put to work to assist with the extended hours the agency provided at the onset of the pandemic in compliance with Ohio's stay in place order.Their extended hours provide our community's homeless with safe refuge from the streets where they are vulnerable to falling ill.
+The support we provided was put to work to assist with the extended hours the agency provided at the onset of the pandemic in compliance with Ohio's stay in place order.Their extended hours provided our community's homeless with safe refuge from the streets where they are vulnerable to falling ill.

 Prescription Assistance Program: The Prescription Assistance Program of Ohio provides free prescriptions to those in need.
-We provided funds over and above the support we normally provide to help the agency meet the increased demand they are facing from Lake County residents who have lost jobs and health insurance.
+We provided funds over and above the support we normally provide to help the agency meet the increased demand they faced from Lake County residents who lost jobs and health insurance.
 The agency fills prescriptions once a week.
 Click here for details on their program or call 440-352-1999.

-Lake County Free Clinic: We have provided funds to the Lake County Free Clinic above and beyond those allocated to them through our grant process to help uninsured and underinsured Lake County residents get needed medical care.
-The clinic is experiencing a great influx of need from those who have lost jobs and health insurance in the face of the Coronavirus.
-The increase in funds we've provided is allowing them to help more of our friends and neighbors in need as we navigate our way through this unprecedented time.
+Lake County Free Clinic: We provided funds to the Lake County Free Clinic above and beyond those allocated to them through our grant process to help uninsured and underinsured Lake County residents get needed medical care.
+The clinic experienced and continues to experience a great influx of need from those who have lost jobs and health insurance in the face of the Coronavirus.
+The increase in funds we provided is allowing them to help more of our friends and neighbors in need as we navigate our way through this unprecedented time.

 How You Can Help

 Now more than ever, we need to pull together and help one another.
-If you are in a position to do so, please consider making a gift to the Lake County Relief Fund.
+If you are in a position to do so, please consider making a gift in support of our work today.

 Checks should be made payable to United Way of Lake County and mailed to: